alexch/deck.rb/README.md

 ## Bugs and Limitations

 * auxiliary files (e.g. images) are interleaved in URL path space, so overlapping file names might not resolve to the right file
+  * todo: rewrite internal links to files and serve them relative to current dir, not slide dir
 * H1s (which split slides) are converted to H2s for compatibility with deck.js's CSS themes
   * unless they're the only item on the slide, in which case they remain H1s
 * we use RedCarpet to process markdown, which doesn't work exactly the same as RDiscount... for example: